• Skip to primary navigation

 6. Once you have shaped all your Rice Paper Dumplings, heat some oil to medium-high heat using a frying pan (you can use the same pan where you cooked the mixture).
 When the oil is hot, carefully add the rolls and cook for about 3-4 minutes (or until golden) on each side.
 Place the Rice Paper Roll on a paper towel for a couple of minutes and then transfer it to the serving plate.

-How to shape Rice Paper Dumplings (Step-by-Step Photos)
+How to Roll Your Dumplings (Step-by-Step Photos)

 Rolling or shaping a dumpling - step by step